karandit/fet/README.md

 					^
 	compilation terminated.
 	you may need to install additional packages before compiling FET.
 For instance, under my GNU/Linux openSuse I need to install Mesa-devel.

+	Note 5: If you only want to compile the command-line version, open the file fet.pro with a text editor and from the second line remove the text "src/src.pro ".

 	GNU/Linux: